-Some insurance companies may require your vehicle to be in storage for a minimum number of days before they will approve your request for the reduced coverage (for example, a 30-day minimum).
-Don't take your car out even for a short ride while the liability coverage on your policy is suspended, because you wouldn't be covered if you had an accident or damaged someone's property while you were driving.
+Some insurance companies may require your vehicle to be in storage for a minimum number of days before they will approve your request for the reduced coverage.
+The car must be in storage for 30 days or more to qualify for suspense.
+Suspense can start on day 1 of storage time.
+Don't take your car out even for a short ride while the liability coverage on your policy is suspended, because driving without liability coverage is illegal in most states and you wouldn't be covered if you had an accident or damaged someone's property while you were driving.

 Do you need insurance for car that doesn't get driven?

 You may wonder if you need insurance for a vehicle that is not in use, even if it's not kept in storage.
 For instance, suppose you've inherited an extra vehicle or your hobby car is disabled for an extended period while you rebuild its inner workings.
 Even if your car isn't on the road, it may be a good idea to maintain certain coverages on it because mishaps can happen even if your car never leaves the driveway.